 Using Music to Help Prevent Barking

 Masking ambient sounds can lessen the amount of barking your dog does while alone or at nighttime — something you (and your neighbors) will appreciate.
 I personally use the Snooz sound machine to mask nighttime outdoor noises that cause my younger dog to bark.
+It's an all-natural fan, with adjustable volume and pitch depending on what you prefer.

 Using Music to Help Your Dog Get Used to Scary Sounds